vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 #### Modify the `collect` method to collect metrics, and attach them to the correct database objects

 Now that the `test` method is working, we can implement the `collect` method.
-This is the method where we query MySQL for the metrics we want and send them to VMware Aria Operations as part of the database objects.
+This is the method where we query MySQL for the metrics we want and send them to VCF Operations as part of the database objects.
 Before we begin writing code, we need to look up some information about the MySQL management pack.
 Specifically, we need the following information:
 * The MySQL Adapter Kind Key
 * The MySQL Database Object type
-* A way to create a database object that matches a database that already exists on VMware Aria Operations (usually the identifier list, but the name can sometimes work, as in this case).
+* A way to create a database object that matches a database that already exists on VCF Operations (usually the identifier list, but the name can sometimes work, as in this case).

 These will be used to ensure that the metrics are attached to existing MySQL objects,